NEW: Read about our latest Camping Trip Southern QLD Australia here – LINK

 Whenever possible I have tried to leave my routine and work life – which was good – to fuel up …

-These pictures are examples to give an impression what I mean and what I am gaining from outdoor life, travelling and camping.
+These pictures are examples to give you an impression and what I am gaining from outdoor life, travelling and camping.
+Best yours

 Read my article Wanderlust here …

 Windsurfing in Australia – the film – dailymotion via Youtube

 Check out the map of northern NSW here:

 Wanderlust “Der Liebe Sehnsucht fordert Ferne” – (Jean Paul)

 Travelling has been part of my life since childhood.
 My father, born in a small community of farmers and 1st born son of a farmer himself, took my brother and my 2 sisters on extensive camping trips throughout Europe since 1956, when he bought his 1st car, a VW beetle.
 I remember 6 weeks of summer vacations on a Baltic Island Alsen, Kegenes in southern Denmark, only 2 hours drive from our village where he was a schoolteacher.
 We always went with friends and families, so groups of children of 10 and more met again year by year.
 This campsite was just a meadow with beach access, and on the site were around 10 families with children, later more camping fanatics, of course.
 The only toilette was a 1 km walk away.
 Our family paid one Danish crown per day camping fees in 1956 and the years after.